 Many scenes were shot with the Panasonic HVX200 "prosumer" digital video camera.
 Visual effects plates were shot primarily with the Thomson Grass Valley Viper Filmstream digital video camera; the effects camera in NYC was the Sony F23 digital video camera.

-In the beginning of the movie, Beth, played by Odette Annable, talks about how she could see the footage Rob was taking on the internet.
+In the beginning of the movie, Beth, played by Odette Yustman, talks about the footage Rob was filming "ending up on the internet".
 Yustman also starred in a movie called Reckless Behavior: Caught on Tape (2007), in which she plays a teacher whose career is ruined when a video of her winds up on the internet.